Kenya Supreme Court Upholds Rutos Presidential Win - UrduPoint

 "We just want jobs," she told AFP.

-"The unanimity of the legal ruling and the ongoing economic crisis will dampen the appetite for conflict," he said.
+"The unanimity of the legal ruling and the ongoing economic crisis will dampen the appetite for conflict," said Ben Hunter, Africa analyst at risk intelligence group Verisk Maplecroft.

-Despite losing the presidential vote, Odinga's Azimio La Umoja-One Kenya coalition boasts a narrow majority in the lower house of parliament, with Ruto embarking on a charm offensive to secure the support of a dozen independent MPs.
+Murithi Mutiga, the International Crisis Group's programme director for Africa, said on Twitter that "the biggest winner of the Kenyan election is the Kenyan people."
+"From a time when elections were a life and death affair, now they are routine."Despite losing the presidential vote, Odinga's Azimio La Umoja-One Kenya coalition boasts a narrow majority in the lower house of parliament.

 Since 2002, no presidential poll outcome in Kenya has gone uncontested, with Odinga previously claiming to have been cheated of victory in the 2007, 2013 and 2017 polls.